-The Crucifixion follows a young investigative journalist Nicole Rawlins (Sophie Cookson) who tries to go deep into the death of a young nun as result of an exorcism by a local priest, she comes in contact with Father Anton (Corneliu Ulici) to determine whether the jailed priest murdered a mentally ill person or he lost the battle with a demonic entity.
+The Crucifixion follows a young investigative journalist Nicole Rawlins (Sophie Cookson) who tries to go deep into the death of a young nun as a result of an exorcism by a local priest.
+She comes in contact with Father Anton (Corneliu Ulici) to determine whether the jailed priest murdered a mentally ill person or he lost the battle with a demonic entity.

-The exorcism was stopped by another priest who admitted the girl in the hospital where she died.
+The exorcism was stopped by another priest who admitted the girl to the hospital where she died.
 Reporter Nicole who was following the case got an inconclusive autopsy report from the doctor.

 Watch the Movie Trailer for The Crucifixion

-The Crucifixion is indeed one of those horror films with decent melodramatic scenes along with few very well designed supernatural occurring.
+The Crucifixion is indeed one of those horror films with decent melodramatic scenes along with a few very well-designed supernatural occurring.
 Few can be a little scarier for some, so please watch if you’re not afraid of the routine jump-scares.

 Cast: Sophie Cookson, Corneliu Ulici, Brittany Ashworth, Matthew Zajac, Diana Vladu, Florian Voicu, Radu Bânzaru, Javier Botet, Iván González, Emil Mandanac, Radu Andrei Micu, Olivia Nita, Alexis Rodney